Skip to Content Facebook Feature Image

 “The BOJ’s stance towards rate hikes reflects the fact that inflation is becoming entrenched," Kei Fujimoto, a senior economist at SuMi Trust, said in a commentary.
 “If drivers such as a further depreciation of the yen accelerate inflation going forward, it is possible that the pace of rate hikes will also increase accordingly.”

-A rate hike also is expected to crimp demand for other assets, including cryptocurrencies.
-Reports last week that the BOJ would go ahead and raise rates caused the price of bitcoin, for example, to drop below $86,000.
-The original cryptocurrency had bolted to record highs near $125,000 in early October.
+Higher rates in Japan may also crimp demand for other assets, including cryptocurrencies.
+Last week, expectations about the rate hike caused the price of bitcoin, for example, to drop below $86,000.
+It had bolted to record highs near $125,000 in early October.
+Bitcoin was trading at about $88,000 early Friday.

 Like the Federal Reserve, Japan's central bank struggles to balance the need to boost business activity and create jobs with the imperative of containing inflation.